vidsicious612/hmx-importer/README.md

 Then try it again.

 And if there's any game/platform you want me to add support for, do let me know.

+Read endian_guide.txt on how to properly use the little endian setting.